Grand National Tournament

 2018 Nationals will be in Washington, DC.

-For 2016 and 2017, and 2019 and beyond Leagues interested in hosting, should refer to the Hosting a Future Nationals page.
+For 2020 and beyond Leagues interested in hosting, should refer to the Hosting a Future Nationals page.

 How much does it cost?

 The fee to participate in the Grand National Tournament is currently $50 per student (thus a Duo Interpretation entry, Policy Debate team, or Public Forum team is $100).
 There is a $50 surcharge added for each entry that is not staying inside the NCFL Tournament hotel block.
 This does not include local and national membership fees (per school).
 These costs do not include travel costs, late fees, penalties, or fines, or other fees or surcharges that may be imposed by a local league.
 Also, each league must provide judges (coaches or other qualified people) to the tournament to cover their entries, which are currently 1 judge per 2 interpretation/speech entries, 3 judges per 2 policy debate teams (or 2 judges for 1 team), 1 judge per Lincoln-Douglas debater, 1 judge per public forum team, and 1 student congress judge for the entire local league if there are any student congress entries.

 Registration by league directors is on Friday afternoon.
 Directors arrange to distribute registration materials to coaches and judges from their local leagues on Friday night.